Yeovil–Taunton line: A shorter route from London to Taunton

-The original line had experienced flooding on the Somerset Levels, and the opportunity was taken to raise the level of the route as part of the upgrading work, as well as doubling the track.
-The new through route was opened for goods trains on 11 June 1906 and for passenger trains on 2 July 1906, and the route was then the main line for express passenger trains to Devon and Cornwall.
+The original line had experienced flooding on the Somerset Levels and the opportunity was taken to raise the level of the route as part of the upgrading work, as well as doubling the track.
+The new through route was opened for goods trains on 11 June 1906 and for passenger trains on 2 July 1906; the route was then the main line for express passenger trains to Devon and Cornwall.

 Later openings

-A new halt called Thorney & Kingsbury Halt was opened in 1927, between Langport West and Martock.
+A new halt called 'Thorney & Kingsbury' was opened in 1927, between Langport West and Martock.

-On 13 August 1928, a halt was built on the B&ER main line to serve Creech St Michael; it cost £628 to build, and was located to the east of the junction for the Chard branch.
+On 13 August 1928, a halt was built on the B&ER main line to serve Creech St Michael.
+It cost £628 to build and was located to the east of the junction for the Chard branch.

-Lyng Halt was opened on 24 September 1928 between Durston and Athelney, on the section that had been by-passed for through trains in 1906.
+Lyng Halt was opened on 24 September 1928, between Durston and Athelney, on the section that had been by-passed for through trains in 1906.
 It consisted of a basic sleeper-faced platform and a small wooden shelter.

-Hendford Halt opened on 2 May 1932, a little to the west of the earlier Yeovil Hendford station, (opposite Forest Hill) to serve the growing industrial area west of the town.
+Hendford Halt opened on 2 May 1932, a little to the west of the earlier Yeovil Hendford station (opposite Forest Hill), to serve the growing industrial area west of the town.